nprab428/thunder-reddit-feed/README.md

 # thunder-reddit-feed

-A personalized filter on r/nba for OKC Thunder updates
+A personalized filter on r/nba used mainly for OKC Thunder updates, but extensible to any set of search terms.

 ![Feed](images/demo.gif)